 - The reproducible tenderness when pressing on the rib joints (costochondral junctions) is a characteristic feature of costochondritis.
 Without tenderness, a diagnosis of costochondritis is unlikely.

-- Chest pain associated with costochondritis can be preceded or aggravated by exercise, minor trauma, or an upper respiratory infection.
+- Chest pain associated with costochondritis can be preceded or aggravated by exercises, minor trauma, or an upper respiratory infection.

 - The pain usually will be sharp and located on the front chest wall.
 It may radiate to the back or abdomen to cause back pain or belly pain.

 - The most common sites of pain are the fourth, fifth, and sixth ribs.
 This pain increases when moving the trunk or taking deep breaths and, therefore, may cause breathing problems.
 Conversely, it decreases as any movement stops or with quiet breathing.

 - Costochondritis can be misdiagnosed or accompanied by anxiety about having chest pain.